lrjuan/LDA_scRNAseq/README.md

 ### cell_cluster_annotation.R

-cell_cluster_annotation.R is the cluster annotation and function interpretation program, including 6 functions
+cell_cluster_annotation.R is the cluster annotation and function interpretation program, including 6 modules:

 * read_cellTopic
 * read_topicGene
 * LDAFindClusters
 * clusterHGT
 * representTopicCluster
-* representTopicCluster
+* representGeneCluster

 The functions read the results of the LDA modelling and generate functional interpretations, such as cell clusters and their annotations, representative genes and putative functions, etc.